6 image consultancy tips for the "fabulous bride" result

 if you have a low intensity, warm colors complexion (Autumn Complexion according to the Seasonal Color Analysis), the best white for you will be oyster white.

 Dream big, but don’t get your inspiration from your childhood fantasies or your favorite influencer’s wedding dress.
-You have to find the perfect dress for you and for your body.
+You have to find the perfect dress for you and your body.

 If you are an Hourglass, you can wear almost any type of wedding dress; the best solution though is to enhance your beautiful lines with a Mermaid or Trumpet dress;